Effective Use of the International Green Construction Code

 Section 407.1 requires that at least one walkway or bicycle path connect building entrances to streets or other paths.
 Buildings with a total floor area of over 10,000 square feet (929 m2) must also provide changing and shower facilities.
 Bicycle parking and storage requirements are contained in Sections 407.3 through 407.3.2 and Table 407.3.

-Where indicated by the jurisdiction in Table 302.1, and where the total building floor area is greater than 10,000 square feet (929 m2), preferred parking is required for high-occupancy and low-emission, hybrid and electric vehicles.
+Where indicated by the jurisdiction in Table 302.1, and where the total building floor area is greater than 10,000 square feet (929 m2), preferred parking is required by Section 407.4 for highoccupancy and low-emission, hybrid and electric vehicles.
 These requirements, however, do not take precedence over the accessible parking requirements of the International Building Code.

 Section 408 mitigates heat island effects through requirements related to site hardscape materials, shading and roof surfaces and coverings.
 Where indicated to be enforceable in the jurisdiction in Table 302.1, light pollution from building sites must be controlled in accordance with Section 409.

 Chapter 5 Material Resource Conservation and Efficiency.
 Chapter 5 addresses material resource conservation and efficiency by means of provisions related to material selection, recycling, reuse, renewability, toxicity and durability, including resistance to damage caused by moisture.

 Section 502 addresses material storage and handling during the construction phase.
 Section 503 requires that a construction material and waste management plan be prepared and allows the jurisdiction to increase the percentage of waste that must be recycled in Table 302.1.
 Section 504 requires areas be designed and constructed to facilitate the recycling of waste generated post-certificate of occupancy.

 Section 503 requires a construction waste management plan.

 Section 504 requires recycling areas for waste that is generated by the building occupants after issuance of the Certificate of Occupancy.